 I regret to report, I have worked on significant fundraising campaigns and some of the major donors have continued to ask me what is going on with the nonprofits they funded, long after I have completed my consulting work.
 Despite my best efforts to urge nonprofit staff to continue communicating with their donors, some of them refuse.
 Don’t let that be the case with your organization.

-If you are seeking other grant writing training options, consider the Grant Professionals Association (GPA), The Foundation Center (now part of Candid), and its system of regional library collections, or check with your local university for continuing education courses.
+If you are seeking other grant writing training options, consider the Grant Professionals Association (GPA), Candid Leaning (part of The Foundation Center and its system of regional library collections), or check with your local university for continuing education programs.